MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/redis-cache.md

 ---
-title: Azure Redis Cache modules for JavaScript
+title: Azure Redis Cache SDK for JavaScript
-description: Reference for Azure Redis Cache modules for JavaScript
+description: Reference for Azure Redis Cache SDK for JavaScript
-author: flang-msft
+author: xirzec
-ms.author: franlanglois
+ms.author: jeffish
-ms.date: 02/25/2022
+ms.date: 06/15/2022
 ms.topic: reference
-ms.devlang: nodejs
+ms.devlang: javascript
 ms.service: cache
 ---
 # Azure Redis Cache modules for JavaScript

 Azure Redis Cache is based on the popular open-source Redis project.
 It gives you access to a secure, dedicated Redis instance, managed by Microsoft and accessible from your Azure apps.